Log in

 Find our more detailed information, pictures, VR, and reviews of each Melbourne student flats on our dedicated website.

-Lease Term Options for Melbourne Accommodation
+Lease Term Options for Melbourne City Student Accommodation

 Lease terms for student housing in Melbourne are generally from 6 to 12 month, which differ according to diverse properties and universities policy.
 Some on-campus student residences Melbourne not offer summer/winter accommodations and force student to vacate during holiday breaks, while others provide continuous stays during the whole year. uhomes.com offers more flexible lease terms for off-campus student accommodation in Melbourne, which can also be negotiated.
 Still the 12-month lease is a common option.
 Meanwhile, we set the less than 3-month lease as the short-term stays agreements.
 If you are interested in the short-term student flats in Melbourne, feel free to contact us for more information.
+Here are the common lease term for both on-campus and off-campus Melbourne accommodation for students:

-Common Lease Term for On-Campus Student Housing in Melbourne:
+Common Lease Term for On-Campus Student Housing in Melbourne

 • Full-year agreements (12 months)